 Interpreting radar data#

 The data produced by the A121 sparse IQ service is conceptually similar to that of the A111 IQ service.
-Every sweep is a vector of complex values corresponding to an amplitude and phase of the reflected pulses in the configured range.
-However, unlike the A111 IQ service, the different points should be regarded as independent as no filter is applied.
+The A121 Sparse IQ data is represented by complex numbers, one for each distance sampled.
+Each number has an amplitude and a phase, the amplitude is obtained by taking the absolute value of the complex number and the phase is obtained by taking the argument of the same complex number.
+A sweep is a array of these complex values corresponding to an amplitude and phase of the reflected pulses in the configured range.

 For any given frame, we let \(z(s, d)\) be the complex IQ value (point) for a sweep \(s\) and a distance point \(d\).